Is your attic always hot?

 - 2,830 CFM – There is enough air circulation to cool your attic and push out hot air effectively

-- Innovative design – The design is very innovative making the fan easy to install due to its integrated mounting tab system
+- Innovative design – The design is very innovative making the fan easy to install due to its integrated strongest mounting tape system

 - Brushless motor – The brushless motor enhances the performance of the fan